lidofinance/dual-governance/docs/specification.md

 - Method MUST be called by the `DualGovernance` contract.
 - The `Escrow` instance MUST be in the `SignallingEscrow` state.
-- `newMinAssetsLockDuration` MUST NOT be equal to the curren value.
+- `newMinAssetsLockDuration` MUST NOT be equal to the current value.
 - `newMinAssetsLockDuration` MUST NOT exceed `Escrow.MAX_MIN_ASSETS_LOCK_DURATION`.

 ---